 I began writing at the age of 19 as a regional journalist in the Midlands and, over 50+ years, have written for newspapers, magazines, radio and television as well as blogging both for myself, ghost-writing other blogs and for The Huffington Post.
 You can read my article Happy to be a Heretic here.

 I also write regularly for Unity Magazine, specialising in the metaphysics of the Bible.
 Here’s the link to my article Lessons from Lilith.

 In the 1980s I was breakfast news writer and newsreader at two independent local radio stations and then a BBC Breakfast Presenter for BBC Radio WM.

-From there, Maggy moved to becoming a writer and producer for BBC and ITV Daytime TV programmes including the famed Pebble Mill at One at the time she wrote her first book, China By Rail.
+From there, I moved to becoming a writer and producer for BBC and ITV Daytime TV programmes including the famed Pebble Mill at One.

-Two Independent Television documentaries later, she moved on to becoming the relationships writer for Bella magazine while also writing for Woman, Living and Take a Break as well as writing human interest and travel articles for The Sunday Telegraph and The Independent.
+Two Independent Television documentaries later, I moved on to becoming the relationships writer for Bella magazine while also writing for Woman, Living and Take a Break and writing human interest and travel articles for The Sunday Telegraph and The Independent.

 Nowadays, I write a regular column for my local newspaper and was a finalist in the 2019 UK Press Awards columnist of the year competition.
 The Moorlander.